build-trust/ockam/documentation/guides/rust/get-started/README.md

 order: 2
 ---

+# Have questions?
+Let us help!

+**We are here to help.** See the [Guides And Demos](https://github.com/ockam-network/ockam/discussions/1134) in GitHub Discussions.

 # Get Started with the Ockam Rust SDK

 This guide walks you through the steps necessary to use the Ockam Rust SDK.